sasagawa888/nprolog/README.md

 license is modified BSD.

 ## OS
-I have confirmed the operation on the following OS.
+We have confirmed the operation on the following OS.

 - Ubuntu
 - Linux MINT
 - RaspberryPI Raspbian
 - macOS
+- OpenBSD
+- FreeBSD

 Please use WSL when using it on Windows.